 It’s so commonplace for police officers charged with serious crimes to be acquitted, or have their cases end in a mistrial, that it was surprising when Jennifer Garvey, a former MBTA officer, was found guilty this month of assaulting a Roxbury woman and falsifying official reports about the incident.

 In 2014, Mary Celeste Holmes was so disturbed by how Garvey and another officer, Alfred Trinh, were treating a woman at the Dudley Square Station, she called 911 when the officers ignored her pleas to stop.
 Garvey pepper-sprayed Holmes hit her with a baton.
 Holmes, who was knocked to the ground and arrested, suffered bruises and a gash that required stitches.

-Suffolk Superior Court Judge Douglas Wilkins convicted Garvey, who waived a trial by jury, on two counts of assault and battery, including assault with a dangerous weapon, and two counts of filing a false report as a public employee.
+Suffolk Superior Court Judge Douglas Wilkins convicted Garvey, who waived a trial by jury, on two counts of assault and battery and two counts of filing a false report as a public employee.
 Fired by the MBTA in 2015, she faces up to five years in prison for each assault and battery count and up to a year for each false report charge.
 Garvey’s sentencing is scheduled for July 28.

 Garvey, however, was acquitted on the most serious charge — causing injury while violating a person’s civil rights.
 In a post-trial statement, Suffolk County District Attorney Dan Conley said that decision “shows the challenge that prosecutors face in holding officers accountable when they cross the line.”